 Johnson Street in Fitzroy, Melbourne, became the centre of a small Spanish enclave.
 By the mid- 1970s the area was home to the Spanish Club, restaurants including El Cid, Costa Brava, El Torremolinos and La Alhambra, a Spanish café and a Spanish grocery called Casa Iberica.
 Casa Iberica continues, but has since moved to Alphington.

 The restaurants invariably offered a flamenco floor show on most nights, to the ire of one reviewer who found the thundering of the dancers shoes distressing.
 And sometimes they were culturally confused, with El Torremolinos offering “Arabian nights with belly dancer”.
-Another reviewer warned diners to avoid meat dishes in Spanish restaurants, recommending they stick to egg and fish dishes.
+Another reviewer warned diners to avoid meat dishes in Spanish restaurants, recommending they stick to eggs and fish.
 Seafood stew, zarzuela, was a popular menu item, along with the ever-present garlic prawns.

 Dishes at Carmen’s, in Johnson Street, included mussels vinaigrette, tortilla, sardines, Spanish meatballs, marinated clams, crispy fried calamari, marinated pork, octopus or vegetables and “Spanish salami” (calling it chorizo was obviously going to far for the punters of the day).
 These small plates were priced between $2 and $5.